Announcing CAEL for Graduate Credit

 This module is designed to help leaders get their attention back on the part of their job that matters most: leading the learning of adults and children.
 In Leading Learning, you will analyze learning at multiple layers of the system, beginning with tasks in classrooms and then considering what adult learning needs to look like to support the learning of all children.
 You will develop concrete skills in observing learning and teaching, planning effective meetings, discussing the intersection of race and learning, and using design thinking approaches to think more imaginatively and purposefully about learning throughout the system.

+Leading Learning takes place over 12 weeks, moving through a cycle of learning, application, performance, and demonstration.
+Throughout, you will engage in a range of activities online, plus exercises carried out in your professional context.
 The experience is designed to be both rigorous and flexible.
-The activities are asynchronous, allowing you to choose when within a given week you complete them.
-Each week will require 5-7 hours of work, with more guided work during “learning” weeks (2, 3, 4, and 8) and more job-embedded practice and application during the remaining weeks.
-Each participant will have a designated online learning facilitator to contact directly for support.
+The activities are asynchronous, meaning you can choose when within a given week you do them.
+Each week will require five to seven hours of work, with more guided, paced work during the “learning” weeks (2, 3, 4, and 8) and more job-associated practice and application during the other weeks of the module (5-7 and 9-12).

-- Apply principles of adult learning to assess and (re)design opportunities for professional learning, including learning that happens in meetings
+- Use effective principles of adult learning to assess and (re)design opportunities for professional learning